Remember the name Gia Long. It’ll be important. And it will relate to more of history than you realise.

 Gia Long had created what we know as modern Vietnam and the Nguyen Dynasty – which would be the last of the dynasties in the country – would rule over it for the next 143 years.

 The capital of the Nguyen Dynasty was in the city of Hue, and that brings me to my visit to the old imperial city here.

 The Imperial City of Hue was once an enormous complex full of all the executive and bureaucracy you would expect from a country’s capital.
-It was enclosed within a square fortress, with each of the four walls about 2 kilometres long and a wide moat on the outside.
+It was enclosed within a square fortress (also known as the Hue Citadel), with each of the four walls about 2 kilometres long and a wide moat on the outside.

-The site was chosen by experts in ‘geomancy’ a spiritual science that looks for good omens in the natural landscapes.
-It was decided that the river and the mountains here would protect the city, because they looked like snakes and lions.
+The Hue Citadel site was chosen by experts in ‘geomancy’ a spiritual science that looks for good omens in the natural landscapes.
+It was decided that the Perfume River and the mountains here would protect the city, because they looked like snakes and lions.